auctus-team/pycapacity/paper/paper.md

 Furthermore, as todays collaborative robotic manipulators are designed for safety, their performance characteristics are relatively limited with respect to the more standard industrial robots.
 Therefore it is becoming increasingly important to exploit their full (physical) abilities when executing the task.

 There are many different physical ability metrics available in the literature that might be used in such way, such as: force capapcity, velocity capacity, acceleratio capacity, precition and similar.
 Most of these metrics can be represented by two families of geometric shapes ellipsoids [@yoshikawa1985manipulability] and polytopes [@chiacchio1997force].
+However more efficient numerical tools are needed in order to evaluate these metrics in order to allow for more of their real-time applications, for example in robot control or interactive visualisaiton.
+Additionally efficient performance metircs can be further used for robot and workspace design as well as human motion and ergonomics analysis.

+# Statement of need

 Therefore this python package implements several different robotic manipulator and human musculoskeletal model based physical capacity metrics, based on ellipsoids and polytopes.
-All the algorihtms are implemented in python, and having execution times of a fraction of the seconds, it is intended to be used in real-time applications such as robot control and visualisation to the operator as well as in robot performance .
+All the algorihtms are implemented in python, and having execution times of a fraction of the seconds,they are intended to be used in real-time applications such as robot control and visualisation to the operator as well as in robot performance.
 The package can be easily interfaced with standard libraries for robotic manipulator rigid body simulation such as `robotic-toolbox` [@corke2021not] or `pinocchio` [@carpentier2019pinocchio], as well as human musculoskeletal model biomecanics software `opensim` [@delp2007opensim] and `biorbd` [@michaudBiorbd2021].

+The package additionally implements a set of visualisation tools for polytopes and ellipsoids baes on the pyhton package `matplotlib` intended for fast prototyping and quick and interactive visualisation.

 This package has been used in several scientific papers, for real-time control of collaborative carrying using two Franka Emika Panda robots [@Skuric2021], for developing an assist-as-needed control strategy for collaborative carrying task of the human operator and the Franka robot [@Skuric2022].
 The package has been used to calculate the approaximation of the robot's reachable space using convex polytope [@skuric2023].

-# Statement of need

-aa

 # Implemented algorithms